Clicking Points to Capture Coordinates

 (At the end of the movie, you can see that they used a click outside the stage to indicate the end of the shape.)

-1. Click here to load this file.
-Then save it to your Snap! account.
+1. Click here to load a starter project.
+Then save it.

 Complete the unfinished block definition for list of points: